-He wins the title of the most charming inhabitant of the area, beating the likes of Michael Fassbender and Colin Farrell.
-He's playful, full of energy, and he’s a dolphin.
+The Dingle's famous resident wins the title of the most charming inhabitant of the area, beating the likes of Michael Fassbender and Colin Farrell.
+He's playful, full of energy, and... he’s a dolphin.

 Fungie, an Atlantic bottlenose dolphin, was first spotted off the coast of Dingle in 1983.
 And since then he's become a legendary local whose frolics have attracted thousands of visitors.

-He’s become one of the main tourist magnets for the area and several cruise companies offer a boat ride to see him.
+He’s become one of the main tourist magnets for the Dingle and several cruise companies offer a boat ride to see him.
 But remember, no matter how friendly towards people he is, he's still a wild animal and he's best left alone.
-So, swap a cruise for a pair of binoculars and try to spot Fungie from the shore, or get a selfie with his statue in the harbour.
+So, swap a cruise for a pair of binoculars and try to spot Fungie from the shore.
+Alternatively get a selfie with his statue in the harbour.

 Remember to stop and admire the Blaskets Islands and ponder over the story of hardy people as you explore the area.